-Dr. Fong, Dr. Mitri, Dr. Bui and Dr. Shah take turns being on-call.
-Even if your own OB doctor is not on call, there is always a qualified Ob/Gyn physician available 24 hours a day.
-If you call when the office is closed, you will either reach a voice mail system or an answering service ("The Exchange").
-If you reach a voice mail, listen carefully and follow the instructions.
-If you reach the doctor's exchange, you need to discuss your condition with the operator, a non-medically trained individual.
+Our Ob doctors (Dr. Fong, Dr. Mitri, Dr. Shah, Dr. Fan and Dr. McEvoy) take turns being on-call.
+Even if your own OB doctor is not on call, there is always a qualified FOWH Ob/Gyn physician available 24 hours a day.
+If you call when the office is closed, you will reach a voice mail system.
+Listen carefully and follow the instructions.